-He graduated from Neuchâtel University, Switzerland, and holds an MBA from Berkeley, University of California.
+He graduated from Neuchâtel University, Switzerland, and holds an MBA from Haas School of Business, University of California Berkeley.

 Maître Eckert has been a practising lawyer since 1989 and a Partner of Lenz & Staehelin since 1999, advising on national and international corporate, commercial and tax law.